 \section{Conclusion}

 This survey is the first work to systematically explore deep neural network approaches for heterogeneous tabular data.
-In this context, we highlighted the main challenges and research advances in modeling, explaining, and generating aspects of tabular data.
-We also introduced a unified taxonomy that categorizes deep learning approaches for tabular data into three branches: data encoding methods, specialized architectures models, and regularization models.
-We believe our taxonomy will help catalog future research and better understand and address the remaining challenges in applying deep learning to tabular data.
+In this context, we highlighted the main challenges and research advances in modelling, generating, and explaining tabular data.
+We introduced a unified taxonomy that categorizes deep learning approaches for tabular data into three branches: data transformation methods, specialized architectures, and regularization models.
+We believe our taxonomy will help catalogue future research and better understand and address the remaining challenges in applying deep learning to tabular data.
 We hope it will help researchers and practitioners to find the most appropriate strategies and methods for their applications.

+Additionally, we also conducted an unbiased evaluation of the state-of-the-art deep learning approaches on multiple real-world data sets.
+Deep neural network-based methods for heterogeneous tabular data are still inferior to machine learning methods based on decision tree ensembles for small and medium-sized data sets (less than $\sim$1M samples).
+Only for a very large data set mainly consisting of continuous and numerical variables, the deep learning model SAINT outperformed these classical approaches.
+Furthermore, we assessed explanation properties of deep learning models with the self-attention mechanism.
+Although the TabNet model shows promising explanation explanatory capabilities, inconsistencies between the explanations remain an open issue.

 Due to the importance of tabular data to industry and academia, new ideas in this area are in high demand and can have a significant impact.
-With this review, we hope to provide interested readers with the references and insights they need to effectively address open challenges and advance the field.
+With this review, we hope to provide interested readers with the references and insights they need to address open challenges and effectively advance the field.